Regulatory Context and Summary of Gaps: Greenhouse Gas Emissions and Climate Change

 - add a standalone requirement that for projects with a lifetime beyond 2050, applications must include a credible plan to achieve net-zero emissions by 2050; and

-- add filing guidance around what proponents should include in a credible net-zero plan, including:
+- add filing guidance around what applicants should include in a credible net-zero plan, including:

 - actions that will be taken to achieve net-zero emissions by 2050, including an implementation schedule of the actions;